Fiscal federalism: An analysis of its initial implementation in Nepal – Federalism in Nepal Vol. 6

 Remedial actions are required to address these issues inherent in provincial and local governments.

-This is the fifth report in our series on federalism in Nepal produced as part of the Sundar Santa Nepal project.
-You can find the other reports in the series here.
+This is the sixth report in our series on federalism in Nepal produced as part of the Sundar Santa Nepal project.
+Find the full list of reports below.